wiloon/blog/content/post/archive-1/2013-06-28-oracle-plsql异常处理exception.md

-&#8211;which select statement raised the exception?
+-which select statement raised the exception?